FireChickenProductivity/TalonVoiceSettingsConfigurablePop/README.md

 When this is set to 1, the pop action presses the key specified by the user.fire_chicken_pop_string setting.

 When this is set to 2, the pop action clicks the mouse button specified by the user.fire_chicken_pop_integer setting (0 corresponds to left click and 1 corresponds to right click).
 The key specified by the user.fire_chicken_pop_string setting is held down during clicking (no key gets held by default).

+# Disabling the Configurable Pop
+If you want to disable the configurable pop in specific contexts, you can activate the fire_chicken_pop_disabled tag.